 For kids in the ’70s, the cartoon characters and pop stars on their metal lunch boxes were more important than the sliced apples and PB&Js inside.
 In fact, the coolness of your lunch box could determine your social status for the whole year.
 In this interview, painter and graphic designer Dee Adams explains how lunch boxes affected playground politics when she was kid, and how she puts her collection of vintage metal ones to use in a think-outside-the-lunch-box way.
-To learn more about Adams, visit her blog or Flickr page.
+To learn more about Adams, visit her Flickr page.

 The most popular lunch boxes for kids in the ’70s and ’80s were the ones that wouldn’t get you beat up in school.
 It was fine to go to school with a lunch box for a popular TV show, such as the ones from my childhood like “Speed Buggy,” “The Flintstones,” or “The Incredible Hulk.”
 But you wouldn’t want to carry something like “The Waltons” because that was just not cool.

 In the ’70s, you also had music groups like the Osmonds on lunch boxes.
 Bee Gees lunch boxes were popular to own.
 However, you would never have wanted to go to school with the Maurice Gibb one because he was the least attractive brother of the group.
 Everybody loved the Bee Gees, but Maurice was not the cool Gibb.

 Basically, it was a question of what would your friends approve of, what could you walk around with that showed you were “in the know”—did you carry the latest Muppets box or the proper Superman one?
 The hottest Saturday morning cartoons were usually the easiest things for boys to get away with.
 Girls tended to stick with Disney, and even basic patterns.
 In the ’70s, there were also lunch boxes that had psychedelic colors—no specific character or event, just the feel of the ’70s with all these bright, flowing colors.